 The picture above is just an example of a landing page used by gaming companies.
 However, there are a few elements I want to draw to your attention.

 - Use a strong headline to describe your product or service

 - CTA button (above the fold) – this means you can get your client to take action with no need to scroll down the page.

-- Video is a pretty powerful marketing tool, as you can better explain your product and showcase it in a better light.
+- A video is a pretty powerful marketing tool, as you can better explain your product and showcase it in a better light.